U.S. Embassy Jakarta, Indonesia - JAK

 Do not make travel plans outside Indonesia

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via the method you selected when you registered online If you must travel within Indonesia while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you later via the method you selected when you registered online.
+If you must travel within Indonesia while your passport is still with us, make sure you have a valid picture ID other than your passport.

 After Your Visa Interview